• Skip to primary navigation

 I like to use light tasting olive oil, but avocado oil, grapeseed oil, and even canola oil can be used.
 Just remember whatever oil you do use will affect the taste of the mayo even if only a little.

-If you like this recipe make sure to check out some of my other healthy recipes like zucchini hash browns, spinach smoothie, and my chicken and spaghetti squash casserole!
+If you like this recipe make sure to check out some of my other tasty recipes like franks red hot buffalo dip, smoked queso, and baked scallops!

-Homemade Mayo is easy to make and extra delicious!
-Thick and creamy - you won’t want to go back to store bought after making your own homemade mayo! #homemademayo #mayo #paleo #keto #whole30 #atablefullofjoy #easy #best
+Olive Oil Mayo is easy to make and extra delicious!
+You won’t want to go back to store bought after making your own homemade mayo!

 Ingredients